Srijita-31/Srijita-31/README.md

 ---

-🌱 Currently learning AI and MERN.
+🌱 I'm a Software Engineer.

 🧭 Exploring Cloud and Blockchain technologies.